 - academic and professional merit

 Applicants for the MSS program 2015-2016 should apply online on the ISU website by 15 March 2015 if they are in need of financial aid, and by 30 June 2015 otherwise.

-Applicants for the SSP15 program should apply by 31 January 2015 if they are in need of financial aid, and by 30 April 2015 otherwise.
+Applicants for the SSP15 program should apply by 31 March 2015 (except for applicants living in the USA, who can apply until 30 April 2015).

 Financial aid will be awarded within the limits of funds available, so early applications are highly recommended.
 Please note that the relevant box on the Confidential Financial Information form of the application must be checked.
 It is recommended that candidates make a personal effort to raise funds enabling them to attend the program.
 Such initiatives are taken into consideration when ISU allocates funding.

 When submitting your application to ISU, please don't forget to attach your resume.
 Your resume may be given by ISU Staff Members to sponsors.
 However, ISU will not give its sponsors contact information, but will try its best to match applicant's profiles to sponsor requirements.